On logarithmic extensions of local scale-invariance: Applications

-The directed percolation universality class can be realised in many different ways, with often-used examples being either the contact process or else Reggeon field theory, and very precise estimates of the location of the critical point and the critical exponents are known, see \cite{Hinrichsen00,Odor04,Henkel09} and references therein, and in agreement with extensive recent experiments \cite{Takeuchi09}.
-In the contact process, a response function can be defined by considering the response of the time-dependent particule concentration with respect to a time-dependent particule-production rate.
+In the contact process, a response function can be defined by considering the response of the time-dependent particle concentration with respect to a time-dependent particle-production rate.
 The relaxation from an initial state is in many respects quite analogous to what is seen in systems with an equilibrium stationary state \cite{Enss04,Ramasco04,Baumann07}.
-In figure~\ref{fig1}, we show data of the autoresponse function $R(t,s)=s^{-1-a} f_R(t/s)$ of $1D$ critical directed percolation, realised here by the contact process.
-The initial state contains uncorrelated particles at a finite density.
-The data are obtained from the transfer matrix renormalisation group ({\sc tmrg}) which are considerably more precise than data obtained from a Monte Carlo simulation, subject to stochastic uncertainties \cite{Enss04,Enss}.
-Aspects of local scaling can be emphasised by plotting the function \BEQ h_R(y) := f_R(y) y^{\lambda_R/z} (1-y^{-1})^{1+a} \EEQ over against $y=t/s$, with the exponents taken from \cite{Henkel09}.
-We observe an excellent collapse of the data when $y$ is large enough, but we also see that finite-time corrections to dynamical scaling arise when $y\to 1$, the precise form of which depends on the waiting time $s$.
+In figure~\ref{fig1}, we show simulational data of the autoresponse function $R(t,s)=s^{-1-a} f_R(t/s)$ of $1D$ critical directed percolation, realised here by the critical contact process and as initial state uncorrelated particles at a finite density \cite{Enss04,Enss}.
+Plotting directly the scaling function $f_R(y)$ over against $y=t/s$ has led to a very good agreement of the data with non-logarithmic {\sc lsi}, with $a'-a\simeq 0.27$ \cite{Enss04,Ramasco04}, quite analogously to figure~\ref{fig2}a above.
+In order to study the shape of the scaling function in detail, especially for $y\to 1^{+}$, consider \BEQ h_R(y) := f_R(y) y^{\lambda_R/z} (1-y^{-1})^{1+a} \EEQ with the exponents taken from \cite{Henkel09}.
+We see in figure~\ref{fig1} that while for $y=t/s$ large enough, the data collapse is excellent, finite-time corrections become increasingly more important when $y$ is lowered toward unity.

-Starting from large values of $y$, and proceeding towards $y\to 1$, a description of the data in terms of local scale-invariance increasingly needs to take finer points into account.
-First, in its most simple form, one would na\"{\i}vely assume $a=a'$, when (\ref{R}) predicts a horizontal line in this plot.
-Indeed, this describes the data down to $y=t/s\approx 3-4$, but fails when $y$ becomes smaller.
-We had tried earlier \cite{Henkel06a} to take these deviations into account by admitting that $a$ and $a'$ can be different.
-This is equivalent to the assumption that $\xi+\wit{\xi}\ne0$ and describes the data well down to $t/s \approx 1.1$.
-However, further systematic deviations exist when $t/s$ is yet closer to unity.
-For the values of $s$ used in figure~\ref{fig1}, it is clear that one is still in the dynamical scaling regime and an explanation in terms of a more general form of the scaling function should be sought.